Rastafari: Mansions of Rastafari

-Sub-divisions of Rastafari are often referred to as "houses" or "mansions", in keeping with a passage from the Gospel of John (14:2): as translated in the King James Bible, Jesus states, "In my father's house are many mansions".
-The three most prominent branches are the House of Nyabinghi, the Bobo Ashanti, and the Twelve Tribes of Israel, although other important groups include the Church of Haile Selassie I, Inc., and the Fulfilled Rastafari.
-By fragmenting into different houses without any single leader, Rastafari became more resilient amid opposition from Jamaica's government during the early decades of the movement.
+Sub-divisions of Rastafari are often referred to as "houses" or "mansions", in keeping with a passage from the Gospel of John (14:2): Jesus states, "In my father's house are many mansions".
+The three most prominent branches are the House of Nyabinghi, the Bobo Ashanti, and the Twelve Tribes of Israel, although other important groups include the Church of Haile Selassie I Inc., and the Fulfilled Rastafari.
+By fragmenting into different houses without any single leader, Rastafari became more resilient during the movement's early decades.

-Probably the largest Rastafari group, the House of Nyabinghi is an aggregate of more traditional and militant Rastas who seek to keep the movement close to the way in which it existed during the 1940s.
+Probably the largest Rastafari group, the House of Nyabinghi is an aggregate of more traditional and militant Rastas who seek to keep the movement close to its 1940s form.
 They stress the idea that Haile Selassie was Jah and the reincarnation of Jesus.
-The wearing of dreadlocks is regarded as indispensable and patriarchal gender roles are strongly emphasised.
+Dreadlocks are deemed essential and patriarchal gender roles are strongly emphasised.
 According to Cashmore, writing in 1983, they are "vehemently anti-white".
-Nyabinghi Rastas refuse to compromise with Babylon and are often critical of reggae musicians like Marley for collaborating with the commercial music industry.
+Nyabinghi Rastas refuse to compromise with Babylon and are often critical of reggae musicians for collaborating with the commercial music industry.

 The Bobo Ashanti sect was founded in Jamaica by Emanuel Charles Edwards through the establishment of his Ethiopia Africa Black International Congress (EABIC) in 1958.
 The group established a commune in Bull Bay, where they were led by Edwards until his death in 1994.
-The group hold to a highly rigid ethos, and are influenced by Mosaic Law.
-Edwards advocated the idea of a new trinity, with Haile Selassie as the living God, himself as the Christ, and Garvey as the prophet.
-Male members are divided into two categories: the "priests" who conduct religious services and the "prophets" who take part in reasoning sessions.
+The group hold to a highly rigid ethos; Edwards advocated a new trinity, with Haile Selassie as the living God, himself as the Christ, and Garvey as the prophet.
+Male members divide into two categories: the "priests" who conduct religious services and the "prophets" who take part in reasoning sessions.
 It places greater restrictions on women than most other forms of Rastafari; women are regarded as impure because of menstruation and childbirth and so are not permitted to cook for men.
 The group teaches that black Africans are God's chosen people and are superior to white Europeans, with members often refusing to associate with white people.
-By the opening decades of the twenty-first century, the Bobo Ashanti have become more welcoming of outsiders, even those who are menstruating.
+By the early 21st century, the Bobo Ashanti had become more welcoming of outsiders, even those who are menstruating.
 Bobo Ashanti Rastas are recognisable by their long, flowing robes and turbans.